HananoshikaYomaru/Obsidian-Frontmatter-Generator/README.md

 ```
 folder: Good recipes
 title: scrambled egg
+test:
+  - "1"
+  - "2"
 ```

 ### Syntax of the frontmatter template

-The syntax is not a yaml!
-It is just a map from a key to value.
-Each key-value pair is separated by new line.
+It is just a json

 ## Note

 1. to stop generate on a file, you can put `yaml-gen-ignore: true` on the frontmatter.
+You can also ignore the whole folder in the seting.
+2. the context that you can access is [TFile](https://docs.obsidian.md/Reference/TypeScript+API/TFile/TFile).
+This can be update in the future.
+It is extremely flexible.
+3. If you want to contribute, first open an issue.

 <!--
 ## How to release